 - 1. No person shall park or stand any vehicle in a disabled persons parking zone (blue curb) unless said vehicle bears a special license or displays a special placard issued under the provisions of Cal.
 Veh.
-Code §§ Section 9105 or Section 22511.5. of the California Vehicle Code. - 2.
-Blue curb parking spaces shall be operative twenty-four (24) hours a day Sundays and holidays included.

-3. Parking zones for the disabled persons physically handicapped are subject to any temporary parking prohibitions established by the County of Nevada.
+Code §§ 9105 or 22511.5. - 2.
+Blue curb parking spaces shall be operative twenty-four (24) hours a day Sundays and holidays included. - 3.
+Parking zones for the disabled persons are subject to any temporary parking prohibitions established by the County of Nevada.